google-deepmind/open_spiel/README.md

 also includes tools to analyze learning dynamics and other common evaluation metrics.
 Games are represented as procedural extensive-form games, with some natural extensions.
 The core API and games are implemented in C++ and exposed to Python.
 Algorithms and tools are written both in C++ and Python.
-There is also a branch of pure Swift in the `swift` subdirectory.

 To try OpenSpiel in Google Colaboratory, please refer to `open_spiel/colabs` subdirectory or start [here](https://colab.research.google.com/github/deepmind/open_spiel/blob/master/open_spiel/colabs/install_open_spiel.ipynb).